Bron-y-de

 The house and farm were situated on 60 acres of land bought by Lloyd George from Roland Cubitt, 3rd Baron Ashcombe as part of the sale of Ashcombe's 2,000 acre Churt estate in 1921.
 Lloyd George added to the estate until it reached some 700 acres.
 Though the local scrub land was unsuitable for farming, Lloyd George established a successful fruit and pig farm at Bron-y-de and sold excess produce at his own farm shop.
 A water diviner travelled from Wales to the farm and found a source of irrigation underground.
 Lloyd George's private secretary A. J. Sylvester was dismissive of Lloyd George's managerial and financial abilities regarding his ownership of Bron-y-de, writing in 1940 that 'Churt becomes a bigger mystery to me every day.
 Nobody knows what are the true facts about the financial aspect.
 The agricultural aspect is totally mucked up and discontent is rife amongst all the staff.
 It is an unhappy place and is a cemetery to many an innocent and enthusiastic person'.

 With the assumption of Lloyd George's occupation of Bron-y-de, Tilden wrote that the 'centre of the political universe was moved from London'.
-Lloyd George's mistress, Frances Stevenson lived nearby in 'Avalon', overlooking the orchards of Bron-y-de, having previously occupied the 'Old Barn', a former farm building.
+Lloyd George's mistress, Frances Stevenson lived nearby at 'Avalon', overlooking the orchards of Bron-y-de, having previously occupied the 'Old Barn', a former farm building.
 A timber bungalow, 'Avalon' was designed for Stevenson by the modernist architect Anthony Chitty.
 Tilden’s undoubted skills did not prevent him making practical mistakes, and falling out with many of his clients.
 Thomas Jones, visiting Bron-y-de in 1926 noted; “Tilden forgot to put a scullery at Churt: what he forgot at Chartwell I did not discover because he was a subject to be avoided.”
+C. P. Scott, the editor of the Manchester Guardian and a long-standing associate of Lloyd George, described a visit to Churt in his diary entry for 2–3 February 1924, shortly after the purchase of the estate.
+"Lloyd George has bought a delightful little property, mainly unspoilt woodland, of about 70 acres and he took us all around and about it.
+He joked about the coming revolution against which it is to serve as a retreat".